-Since the limitation is on the number of offers made (not offers accepted), this exemption would not be available where information is available on the internet unless access is somehow be restricted to 50 persons.
-The upper limit of 50 takes into account offers by the same person in reliance on the same exemption made in the preceding 12 months which prevents offers being staggered to make offers to larger numbers of investors.
+Since the limitation is on the number of offers made (not offers accepted), this exemption would not be available where information is available on the internet, unless access is restricted to 50 persons.
+The upper limit of 50 will include offers made by the same person in the preceding 12 months in reliance on the same exemption, which effectively prevents offers being staggered to make offers to larger numbers of investors.